dotnet/runtime/docs/design/features/runtime-handled-tasks.md

 To specify that a method follows async2 rules, a custom modifier to either `System.Threading.Tasks.Task`, ``System.Threading.Tasks.Task`1``, `System.Threading.Tasks.ValueTask`, or ``System.Threading.Tasks.ValueTask`1`` shall be placed as the last custom modifier before the return type in the signature of a method.

-### Flowing `SyncronizationContext` and `ExecutionContext` and other behavior such as AsyncLocal
+### Flowing `SynchronizationContext` and `ExecutionContext` and other behavior such as AsyncLocal
-Unlike traditional C# compiler generated async, async2 methods shall not save/restore `SyncronizationContext` and `ExecutionContext` at function boundaries.
+Unlike traditional C# compiler generated async, async2 methods shall not save/restore `SynchronizationContext` and `ExecutionContext` at function boundaries.
 Instead, changes to them can be observed by their callers (as long as the caller is not a Task to async2 thunk).

-#### Integration with `SyncronizationContext` and resumption
+#### Integration with `SynchronizationContext` and resumption

 A new attribute `System.Runtime.CompilerServices.ConfigureAwaitAttribute` will be defined.
 It can be applied at the assembly/module/type/method level.
 It shall be defined as
 ```